samjaninf/OFN-User-Guide---Master/select-profile.md

 _Time: 10 min_

+_Making your enterprise visible_

+You have received a confirmation link in your email.
+Click on this to continue setting up your profile.

-When you first create your profile, you’ll be prompted to select the ‘type’ of profile you want.
-Your selection here dictates the functionality that your profile will have.
+You’ll be prompted to select the ‘type’ of profile you want.
+Each one has different functionalities.

-Depending on weather you are a producer or something else, you get different options.
+Depending on wether you are a producer or something else, you get different options.

 %accordion%For producers%accordion%